Single-Pair Ethernet (SPE)

 SPE in Action

-These are some examples of chips and systems that implement single pair Ethernet (SPE) support.
+Below are some examples of chips and systems that implement SPE support.

 Automotive SPE

-SPE adoption in the automotive space is increasing as high speed networking becomes a requirement especially as designers adopt software defined vehicle (SDV) architectures.
-Time sensitive networking (TSN) suipport allows Ethernet to replace CAN where deterministic implementations are required.
+SPE adoption in the automotive space is increasing as high-speed networking becomes a requirement, especially as designers adopt software-defined-vehicle (SDV) architectures.
+Time-sensitive networking (TSN) support allows Ethernet to replace CAN where deterministic implementations are required.

 Industrial SPE

-Industrial automation has utilized standard Ethernet for a very long time.
-SPE adoption in this space is increasing as new standards and connectors come into play.
-SPE supports time sensitive networking (TSN) allowing deterministic operation.
+Industrial automation has implemented standard Ethernet for a very long time.
+SPE adoption in this space continues to escalate as new standards and connectors come into play.
+SPE supports TSN, allowing for deterministic operation.

 Companies with SPE Chips

-There are numerous companies that employ single pair Ethernet in their products but the PHYs and microcontrollers are where things start.
-This list is a bit shorter.
-We include some of the companies here.
+Numerous companies employ single-pair Ethernet in their products, but the PHYs and microcontrollers are where things start.
+We include some of the companies here, though the list is a bit shorter.
 Let us know if we missed one.